-It is important to remember that Google has excellent algorithms, great AI and offers excellent automated strategies to give you the best results.
+Google has excellent algorithms, great AI and offers excellent automated strategies to give you the best results.
 As long as you follow the tips above and always consider your results first, your PPC ads will perform better than it would if it was left to Google.

 Don't forget to check out our other blog posts before launching your first PPC Campaign.
 New advertisers are also eligible to receive £75 towards their ads spend.
 You can learn more about Google Ads promotional offers here.